 History

-DR. DAN LUTZ: Dr. Lutz began his education career and passion for international education as a high school teacher in the Teacher Corps in New York and the Peace Corps in Afghanistan.
-After completing a Master’s degree in Cross-Cultural Education and training new Peace Corps Volunteers in Iran from the University of Denver, he returned to teach in Denver Public Schools where he developed and directed a high school international studies magnet program at West High School.
+DR. DAN LUTZ: Dr. Lutz launched his education career—and his lifelong passion for international learning—as a high school teacher with the Teacher Corps in New York and later with the Peace Corps in Afghanistan.
+After earning a Master’s degree in Cross-Cultural Education from the University of Denver and training new Peace Corps Volunteers in Iran, he returned to Denver Public Schools, where he created and led a pioneering international studies magnet program at West High School.

 DCIS FOUNDATION DBA Denver Center for Intercultural Scholars Foundation | PO BOX 9044 | DENVER CO 80209